Minerest/lean-qwen/README.md

 Define bite-sized tasks in TOML, point it at your test runner, and let it iterate until the tests pass.

+## The Purpose
+This is my answer to subsidizing cloud API costs with my local LLM with a workflow I can trust.
+The workflow I got nailed down is that I would talk with the godfather cloud AI about a feature, say something like full stack notifications for a web app.
+Cloud AI will read through and create the task toml file and it would kick off the lean-qwen script.
+The local AI would do the bulk of the work autonomously leading to a 10x cloud saving expenditure according to Claude code.
+The savings scale linearly with feature and task length.

 ## The loop

 ```